ansu555/Algorand_prototype-v0.0.1/README.md

 4. **Multi-DEX Aggregation** - Best price routing across Tinyman and Pact
 5. **Automated Trading** - Auto-Pilot rules for DCA, rebalancing, and rotation strategies

-** There is lots of bugs and some features not wroking in deployment we work on it but if anyone found any problem plss assign that as a issue, it will be helpfull.

 ## Table of Contents